Fang3/RCourseraRepProject/PA1_template.md

 max_int <- avgsteps[which.max(avgsteps$steps),'interval']
 ```

-The 5-minutes interval which contains the maximum number of steps, on average across all the days in the datasetis: 835.
+The 5-minutes interval which contains the maximum number of steps, on average across all the days in the dataset is: 835.

 ## Imputing missing values